rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin XQuery.md

 ## 1 Introduction
 This document defines the syntax and semantics for vendor and plugin specific functionality that extends XQuery 3.1, XQuery and XPath Full Text 3.0, XQuery Update Facility 3.0, and XQuery Scripting Extension 1.0.
+The syntax described here is the syntax that is supported by the XQuery IntelliJ Plugin.

 The plugin supports BaseX, eXist-db, MarkLogic, and Saxon vendor extensions.
 These are listed in appendix [C Vendor Extensions](#c-vendor-extensions),